Shot peening to achieve compressive stress in chrome plating

 - Navarre, Florida

-Jim you get the answer I hope to have because the that what you write down is the same theoretical problem I try to explain to the management at my company.
+Jim you get the answer I hope to have because what you write down is the same theoretical problem I try to explain to the management at my company.

 Best Regards to you gentlemen.